gitenter/gitenter/doc/requirements/SyUCA.md

 - [SyUCA-0005]{} The software shall show the history of documents and other files.
 - [SyUCA-0017]{SyUCA-0005} While showing the document history, (1) the timestamp of the change, (2) the author, and (3) the relation to previous and follow up changes shall also been shown.
 - [SyUCA-0023]{SyUCA-0010,SyUCA-0020} When the document history is being shown, its previous status and associated milestones shall be shown together.
-- [SyUCA-0024]{SyUCA-0013,SyUCA-0014,SyUCA-0005} When the user does not have reviewing authority, the issues and comments associate to the document history are not viewable.
+- [SyUCA-0024]{SyUCA-0013,SyUCA-0014,SyUCA-0005} For users without reviewing authority, the issues and comments associate to the document history are viewable.
 - [SyUCA-0018]{SyUCA-0004,SyUCA-0006} Reading authorized users can view the documents.

 ## Verification